victoria line, tube map app adventure

 Vauxhall: Take Photographs of the River Thames From Vauxhall Bridge

-Stockwell: Not far from the tube station is the Stockwell War Memorial which remembers the 574 Stockwell men who died in the First World War.
-The Neo Grecian style tower stands with clock stands on a plinth and is made from Portland stone.
-It was designed by Frank T Dear in 1920 and now has listed building status.
+Stockwell: Not far from the tube station is the Stockwell War Memorial, which remembers the 574 Stockwell men who died in the First World War.
+The Neo-Grecian-style tower with a clock stands on a plinth made from Portland stone.
+It is now a listed building designed by Frank T. Dear in 1920.

 tube map app, stockwell war memorial